Skip to main content

 What is the taxation status of workers who partly render services in Hong Kong and partly in foreign countries?

-Such workers can make an application for exemption on the form (B.I.R.60) “Tax Return –Individuals” and its Appendix, together with the supporting documents required (e.g. a copy of employment contract or any documents verifying tax payment in a foreign country, etc.) .
+Employees who render services partially in Hong Kong and in a foreign jurisdiction can make an application for exemption on the form (B.I.R.60) “Tax Return –Individuals” and its Appendix, together with the supporting documents required (e.g. a copy of employment contract or any documents verifying tax payment in a foreign country, etc.).
 Full or partial exemption of income, or relief from tax, may be available to these persons if they satisfy one of the following conditions:

-i) Only part of the income was arising in or derived from Hong Kong from an employment (i.e. under Section 8(1A)(a) of the Inland Revenue Ordinance)
+i) Only part of the income was arising in or derived from Hong Kong from a non-Hong Kong employment (i.e. under Section 8(1A)(a) of the Inland Revenue Ordinance)

-This exemption is only applicable for employees having a source of employment outside Hong Kong (e.g. assigned to work in Hong Kong by overseas employers).
+This exemption is only applicable for employees having a non-Hong Kong employment (e.g. assigned to work in Hong Kong by overseas employers).
 As Salaries Tax is in this circumstance levied on income derived from services rendered in Hong Kong, income attributable to services rendered outside Hong Kong is exempt from tax.
-The amount of income exempted is generally computed by time-basis apportionment by reference to the number of days spent outside Hong Kong.
+The amount of income exempted is generally computed by time-basis apportionment by reference to the number of days spent outside Hong Kong, unless the stay in Hong Kong does not exceed 60 days in total in a year of assessment.

 For the purpose of counting the number of days in Hong Kong, the day of departure from Hong Kong and the day of arrival to Hong Kong together are counted as one day only.